airtoxin/Electron-React-Boilerplate/README.md

 ![](./docs/screenshot.png)
 # How to develop
 1. `npm i`
+2. `gulp atom`
-2. `npm start`
+3. `npm start`
-3. open application in build directory
+4. open application in build directory
-4. add some react components and styles
+5. add some react components and styles
-5. reload application (⌘+R)
+6. reload application (⌘+R)

 # Electron api calling
 To call Electron's api, it is necessary to use window.require because, browserify rewrites require statement.